By Tim Lambert

-Then in 1667-85 the fortifications around the town were rebuilt.
+In 1667-85 the fortifications around the town were rebuilt.
 New walls were built with many bastions (triangular towers).
 Two moats were dug outside the walls separated by a strip of land.
-Afterwards Portsmouth was one of the most heavily fortified towns in Europe.
+Afterward, Portsmouth was one of the most heavily fortified towns in Europe.

 PORTSMOUTH IN THE 18th CENTURY